charlsmaina/C/knr/ch2/ch2.md

 # Chapter 2

 ## Types, Operators and expressions

-  -Declaration states what variables are to be used,what type they are and  may be what are their initial values -Operators - What is to be done to variables -Expressions - combine variables and constants through operationns to produce new values -The type of an object determines what values it can have and the set of operations that can be performed unto it
+- Declaration states what variables are to be used,what type they are and may be what are their initial values

+- Operators - What is to be done to variables

+- Expressions - combine variables and constants through operationns to produce new values

+- The type of an object determines what values it can have and the set of operations that can be performed unto it

+- At least 31 characters of an internal name are significant ? what does this imply

-  # Basic data types in C
+## Basic data types in C

-   1.char -capable of holding a single character in the local character set 2.int  - Holds an interger whose size depends on the natural size of an interger in the host machine
+1. char - a single byte capable of holding a single character in the local character set

+2. int - Holds an interger whose size depends on the natural size of an interger in the host machine

 3. float -A single precision floating point

 4. double - A double precision floating point

-   # Qualifiers used in data types
+## Qualifiers used in data types

 - Short and long for int - used typically to extend the size of int where practical

-    - short -typically 16 bits [int is typically around 32 bits or 16 bits- short is ] - short can't be longer than int -long [ has to be atleast 32 bits -cannot be shorter than int]
+- short -typically 16 bits [int is typically around 32 bits or 16 bits- short is ] - short can't be longer than int

+- long has to be atleast 32 bits

+- cannot be shorter than int

-    - Signed or unsigned - applicable to both int and char -Unsigned numbers  - are either positive or zero -Long double - represents extended precision floating point
+- Signed or unsigned - applicable to both int and char

+- Unsigned numbers - are either positive or zero

+- Long double - represents extended precision floating point

-    -The size of this symbolic constants are contained in the header files <limits.h> and <float.h>
+- The size of this symbolic constants are contained in the header files :

+  - <limits.h>
+  - <float.h>

-    -The sizes of the various dat types sizes are spsecified in the <limit.h>
+- The sizes of the various data types sizes are spsecified in the <limit.h>

-    -ul -unsigned long
+- ul -unsigned long

-    -A character constant is an interger written as a character within single quotes
+- A character constant is an interger written as a character within single quotes

+## Segmentation fault

 ```
-      -segmentation fault is an error that ocuurs when your computer tries to access memory it is not allowed to access
+- segmentation fault is an error that ocurs when your computer tries to access memory it is not allowed to access

-      -Example - i tried to create a a character arrar of size 1000000 in the main - main is allocated a few MBs
+- Example - i tried to create a a character array of size 1000000 in the main - main is allocated a few MBs
 ```

 - '\000' - used to represent an arbitrary octal number
 - '\xhh -Reps an abitrary hexadecimal number -hh is the hexadecimal number

 # Complete set of escape characters

       -\n - new line
       -\t -horizontal tab
       -\v -vertical tab